-Exposing it to low or medium light can cause a lean, and yellow-green specimen.
-Place the plant under intense light and ensure it receives enough amount of micro-nutrients to achieve pink coloration.
+Exposing it to low or medium light can cause a lean and yellow-green specimen.
+Place the plant under intense fire and ensure it receives enough amount of micro-nutrients to achieve pink coloration.

 Aquascapers often use this versatile plant in Dutch style and Nature Aquarium style layouts.
 It can serve as a reddish accent or the focal point.

 Rotala rotundifolia looks good when you mix it with other low-growing plants.
 Place it in mid-ground or background position.

 The plant often turns back downwards when you let it grow to the surface of the aquarium, which results in an attractive cascade.